EffectiveProgramming-Forks/LBOutlineViewDemo/README.md

 To test the app - run it and alternate tapping on the different rows.
 Everytime a row is tapped, the displayed value should increment.

-Visit *LBOutlineViewModel* and note the @reloadSelectedIssue@ method.
+Visit **LBOutlineViewModel** and note the `reloadSelectedIssue` method.
 In that method are two ways of reloading items.
-The working method uses @reloadDataForRowIndexes:columnIndexes:@ - but I can't seem to get @[_outlineView reloadItem:_selectedItem reloadChildren:YES];
+The working method uses `reloadDataForRowIndexes:columnIndexes:` - but I can't seem to get `[_outlineView reloadItem:_selectedItem reloadChildren:YES]`
 to work.
-Comment @reloadData@ out to test the @reloadItem@ approach.
+Comment `reloadData` out and uncomment `reloadItem` lines to test the item approach.